elliotwatson1/Comparing-Neural-Networks-and-GLMS/README.md

-# Comparing Gamma Generalized Linear Models and Neural Networks for Predicting Insurance Claim Costs
+# Code and Resources for "From Generalised Linear Models to Neural Networks: Modelling Insurance Claim Costs with Traditional and Modern Approaches"

 [![R-CMD-check](https://github.com/elliotwatson1/Comparing-Neural-Networks-and-GLMS/workflows/R-CMD-check/badge.svg)](https://github.com/elliotwatson1/Comparing-Neural-Networks-and-GLMS/actions)
 [![R Version](https://www.r-pkg.org/badges/version/insuranceData)](https://cran.r-project.org/package=insuranceData)

 This repository contains all the code used to produce the results presented in the dissertation titled:

-**“Comparing Gamma Generalized Linear Models and Neural Networks for Predicting Insurance Claim Costs.”**
+**“From Generalised Linear Models to Neural Networks: Modelling Insurance Claim Costs with Traditional and Modern Approaches”**

 ---